Karen Oberhauser

-Karen Suzanne Oberhauser (born 1956) is an American conservation biologist who specializies in monarch butterflies.
+Karen Suzanne Oberhauser (born 1956) is an American conservation biologist who specializes in monarch butterflies.

 Education and career

 She graduated with a Bachelor of Arts degree in biology at Harvard College, a Bachelor of Science degree in natural science education at the University of Wisconsin–Madison, and a PhD in ecology and behavioral biology at the University of Minnesota.
 Oberhauser is an adjunct professor in the Fisheries, Wildlife and Conservation Biology department and former director of the Monarch Lab at the University of Minnesota.
 In October 2017, she became the director of the University of Wisconsin–Madison Arboretum, in Madison, Wisconsin.

 Research

 Oberhauser has been studying monarch butterflies since 1984.
 Her research has addressed many aspects of monarch butterfly (Danaus plexippus) ecology, including reproduction, parasites, factors influencing immature monarch distribution and abundance, and impacts of insecticides, global climate change, and genetically-modified crops.

 In addition to authoring many publications in scholarly journals, she was also co-editor for two books published by Cornell Press: